It depends on your situation - but you should review your rates regularly, even if you choose not to increase them.

 Beyond the inflation, you've also been building up more experience and demonstrations of your impact over the past year, and have more to show as a freelancer - which can also mean you can demand a higher rate.

-We polled 275 freelancers, and asked whether they're increasing their day rates this month, and the reasons behind their decision
+In January 2025, we polled 275 freelancers, and asked whether they're increasing their day rates this month, and the reasons behind their decision - and 48% will be increasing their day rates

 Almost one-third are increasing their rates due to inflation - cost of living and business has increased, your clients will likely have put their rates up too - so your rates should at the very least rise in-line with that.